Project Title

 About

-Health data spaces, or health data platforms, are growing in number internationally.
-While their characteristics vary from jurisdiction to jurisdiction, all are made up of technical infrastructures and governance arrangements that aim to make health data available for research, policymaking, or innovation.
+Health data spaces and platforms are growing in number internationally.
+While their characteristics vary from one jurisdiction to another, they are all are made up of technical infrastructures and governance arrangements that aim to make health data available for clinical care (primary use) as well as research, policymaking, and innovation (secondary use).

-This project will examine the expectations, imaginaries, and practical work involved in the pursuit of the digitally-enabled health systems, and will offer a set of policy recommendations for responsible design and governance.
+This project will examine the practical work and expectations involved in the pursuit of digitally-enabled health systems, and will offer a set of policy recommendations for responsible design and governance.

 Sub-Projects

-Policy and governance of health data spaces: This is a comparative research project so far involving Italy, Denmark, and Canada.
-It will look at policy and governance considerations related to the national implementation of the European Health Data Space (EHDS) in EU member states, and other similar initiatives across Canada.
+Policy and governance of health data spaces: This is a comparative research project so far involving the EU and Canada.
+It will look at policy and governance considerations related to the implementation of the European Health Data Space (EHDS) in EU member states, and other similar initiatives across Canada.

 Project status: Ongoing